 The south coast beaches of Barbados are characterized by small to medium waves, good dive sites and excellent wind and kite surfing conditions.
 The south coast is laden with stretches of white sandy beaches backed by hotels and restaurants of all price ranges.

 The sea is mostly calm and perfect for swimming with many shallow-water reefs, which are ideal for snorkeling.
-With the waters on the south coast a mixture of the calm west coast and the pounding east coast, you’ll find the size of the waves a happy medium.
+With the waters on the south coast a mixture of the tranquil west coast and the pounding east coast, you’ll find the size of the waves a happy medium.

-The south coast beaches can have some unexpected undercurrents; so do not go beyond your depth.
+The south coast beaches can have some unexpected undercurrents, so do not go beyond your depth.

-The south coast beaches of Barbados is one of the more popular beach areas for locals and tourists as the south coast is possibly the most lively coast with many restaurants and bars within walking distance of the beaches and public transport is readily available.
+The south coast beaches of Barbados is one of the more popular beach areas for locals and tourists as the south coast is possibly the most lively coast with many restaurants and bars within walking distance of the beaches, and public transport is readily available.
 During high season you’ll find these beaches full of people and activity.

-If you are a wind surfing or kite surfing enthusiast then head to Long Beach, Silver Rock or Silver Sands on the south coast for great wind and wave conditions.
-These beaches are known as the best windsurfing spots in Barbados with many international windsurfing events being held here annually.
+If you are a windsurfing or kite surfing enthusiast, then head to Long Beach, Silver Rock, or Silver Sands on the south coast for great wind and wave conditions.
+These beaches are known as the best windsurfing spots in Barbados, with many international windsurfing events being held here annually.

 If you want to go surfing then Freights Bay, just before Miami Beach is a very popular spot with surfers from beginners through to professionals.

-Just down the road from Freights Bay is Miami Beach otherwise known as Enterprise Beach.
-The view from the short cliff above, will literally take your breath away with the stunning beauty of the water and the many shades of blue on this part of the south coast.
+Just down the road from Freights Bay is Miami Beach, otherwise known as Enterprise Beach.
+The view from the short cliff above will literally take your breath away with the stunning beauty of the water and the many shades of blue on this part of the south coast.

-This is a lively beach selling food and drink, there are showers and toilets and here you can rent beach chairs and umbrellas.
-It is great beach to take children, as there are two bays for swimming, the below side being a calm lagoon for the little ones.
+This is a lively beach selling food and drink, there are showers and toilets, and here you can rent beach chairs and umbrellas.
+It is a great beach to take children, as there are two bays for swimming, the below side being a calm lagoon for the little ones.
 There is also a lifeguard on duty here.

-Further along the south coast main road you will find Worthing Beach also known as Sandy Beach or Carib Beach with the Carib Beach bar, a favorite “liming spot” for many locals and visitors.
-Again here you will find plenty of outlets for food and drink and you can rent beach chairs and umbrellas.
-Generally the water here is really calm and is ideal to take children swimming.
+Further along the south coast main road, you will find Worthing Beach, also known as Sandy Beach or Carib Beach with the Carib Beach bar, a favorite “liming spot” for many locals and visitors.
+Again here you will find plenty of outlets for food and drink, and you can rent beach chairs and umbrellas.
+Generally, the water here is really calm and is ideal to take children swimming.

 Head to Accra Beach for good body surfing and body watching!
-Accra Beach is an ideal swimming location and suitable for the entire family with many beach chairs and umbrellas available.
-Food and drinks are available in the various beach bars as well as a children’s playground, toilets and showers.
+Accra Beach is an ideal swimming location and suitable for the entire family, with many beach chairs and umbrellas available.
+Food and drinks are available in the various beach bars as well as a children’s playground, toilets, and showers.

-Continuing on the south coast of Barbados heading towards Bridgetown, brings Hastings Rocks, Coconut Court Beach, the Drill Hall Beach, Carlisle Bay and Brownes Beach.
+Continuing on the south coast of Barbados heading towards Bridgetown, brings Hastings Rocks, Coconut Court Beach, the Drill Hall Beach, Carlisle Bay, and Brownes Beach.